ArcWiki/ArcWiki/README.md

 A community-driven Go wiki inspired by ArchWiki.

 ## Usage
-Can be used as a personal wiki for the moment can be used with or without docker.
+Can be used as selfhosted personal wiki for the moment can be used with or without docker.
 Auth is simple and dangerous see admin.json might change this soon.

 ## Docker Instructions